cicerobcastro/movie_project/README.md

 # Version used in the project: Python 3.7.0

-You will need Python 2 to run this project.
+You will need Python 2.x or more recently to run this project.

 # How to Run Project